FGtatsuro/ansible-ruby/README.md

   And you'll need root privilege when user who runs Ansible doesn't have write permission for gem directory.
 In this case, please use `ruby_gem_installation_become` role variable.

+3. This role also installs packages for building Ruby extention modules.
+If you don't need them, please remove them in your playbook.

+  - build-essential, ruby-dev (Debian)
+  - build-base, ruby-dev (Alpine Linux)

 License
 -------